SelfAI: A self-directed framework for long-horizon scientific discovery: Results

+We present representative case studies to illustrate how trajectory-aware reasoning and adaptive stopping manifest in concrete scientific discovery scenarios, illustrating how different solvers organize exploration trajectories over time, allocate experimental effort, and determine when further experimentation becomes uninformative.
+In addition, we illustrate that trajectory-level metrics capture discovery efficiency, diversity, and how reasoning limitations can emerge in structured optimization settings.
+Additional task-specific analyses, including 12 tasks, are provided in Supplementary Sect.~\ref{sec:supp_details_benchmark}.

+{ \bf Machine learning.} We first evaluate SelfAI on the Boston housing price prediction task~\cite{boston} using a random forest regression model.
+As shown in Fig.~\ref{fig:bar_score_aup} and Supplementary Table~\ref{tab:Boston}, nearly all solvers achieve a similar and high best result ($\approx 0.841$), indicating that differences in final predictive accuracy are minimal.
+Small- and medium-sized models outperform other solvers, but while large models DeepSeek-R1-70B and Llama3.3-70B demonstrated consistent and sustained exploration capabilities, their stopping behavior was less efficient, leading to longer search trajectories and delayed convergence.
+These results illustrate the importance of trajectory-aware reasoning and adaptive stopping in practical scientific optimization, as larger-scale models may exhibit either overly diffuse exploration or premature stopping and are not always aligned with task-specific objectives.
+Further examples are presented below in this section.

-Fig.~\ref{fig:siren_surface} illustrates hyperparameter search trajectories for image segmentation using SIREN (see also Supplementary Figs.~\ref{fig:siren_surface1}, \ref{fig:siren_surface2} and \ref{fig:siren_surface3}), where the surface, smoothed from the original steep, multi-peak data, reveals distinct search behaviors.
-Given the same three initial points, the tree-structured Bayesian optimizer (BS) follows a spiral trajectory that underutilizes promising starting regions and fails to explore broadly, often converging to local minima.
-In contrast, LLM-based optimizers infer trends from evaluated points, incorporate causal reasoning, and explore more broadly to efficiently locate the global optimum.
-They also monitor progress and halt when improvements plateau, a capability absent in traditional methods.
+{ \bf Computer vision.} Fig.~\ref{fig:siren_surface} illustrates these trajectory-level dynamics in the hyperparameter search landscape for image segmentation using SIREN (see also Supplementary Figs.~\ref{fig:siren_surface1}-\ref{fig:siren_surface3}).
+The smoothed response surface reveals several obvious peaks, indicating multiple competing high-performance regions.
+Starting from identical initial points, the tree-based Bayesian optimizer follows a spiral-like trajectory that underutilizes promising regions and exhibits limited global coverage, frequently converging to suboptimal local minima.
+In contrast, LLM-based solvers infer trends from accumulated evaluations and adapt exploration accordingly, resulting in broader coverage of the search space and more reliable identification of globally competitive configurations.
+Importantly, these solvers also monitor trajectory-level progress and terminate exploration once improvements plateau.
+This behavior directly translates into higher scores and lower $\text{AUP}_D$, demonstrating how trajectory-aware metrics capture both discovery efficiency and controlled diversity beyond final performance alone.

-Quantitative results (Supplementary Tables~\ref{tab:siren_seg}–\ref{tab:siren_denoising}) reveal distinct task-dependent performance profiles.
-In segmentation, DeepSeek-R1-7B achieves the highest Score (0.693) and ranks first, followed by Qwen2.5-7B and GPT-4-o3-mini.
-Larger models such as Qwen2.5-72B and Llama-3.3-70B rank only mid-range, indicating that scale alone does not ensure effective optimization.
-In denoising, the landscape shifts: Qwen2.5-72B delivers the best performance (Score 0.761), while DeepSeek-R1-14B and DeepSeek-R1-32B jointly occupy second place.
-Notably, models that perform well in segmentation tasks do not necessarily perform well in denoising tasks, suggesting that the effectiveness of the solver largely depends on the degree of matching between its inference strategy and the task.